focustense/easymod/Focus.Apps.EasyNpc/Docs/getting-started.md

 ![Build Progress Screenshot](images/build-progress.png)

-Once complete, exit the app and refresh your mod manager (F5 in Mod Organizer) to see the new mod.
+Once complete, follow the on-screen instructions to activate the new mod.
 Remember to disable the original NPC overhauls after enabling the newly-built mod.

-**TIP:** Activate the new mod, and disable the original ones, in a new Mod Organizer profile.
+**TIP:** Activate the new mod, and disable the original ones, in a new Mod Organizer/Vortex profile.
 This will make it much easier to rebuild or revert if any issues are found.

 That's it!
 Enjoy your de-uglified gaming experience.